The UK Home Office has confirmed that Biometric Residence Permits (BRPs) will no longer be issued after 31 October 2024.

 Employer Responsibilities

-Employers must ensure that employees with BRPs switch to the eVisa system before their BRPs expire on 31 December 2024.
-Additionally, employers are required to conduct new Right to Work checks for employees whose manual document checks are based on time-limited immigration permission.
-This process must be completed before their immigration documents expire.
+Employers are only required to conduct new Right to Work checks for employees whose manual document checks are based on time-limited immigration permission, and this process must be completed before their immigration documents expire.
 Those using online Right to Work checks do not need to repeat the process.

 Need Assistance?

 DavidsonMorris are on hand to advise if you have any questions about the transition to eVisas, including how the new requirements will impact employers’ immigration compliance and Right to Work procedures, and guidance for visa holders on how to transition to the eVisa system.
-Contact us for advice.
+Contact us for advice, training and support.

 Author